ebmgt/Wage_ratio/files/HealthCare.md

 Back to the main page: https://ebmgt.github.io/ESG

 The plot below adds large healthcare institutions to the Google-Microsoft plot.
-Does this plot show that ESG reporting can identify healthcare institutions with successful workforce environments?
+Does this plot show that ESG reporting, or internal reporting if accompanied by interventions, can identify healthcare institutions with successful workforce environments?

 ### The Mayo Clinic data is plausible
 While the quality of the Glassdoor data can be challenged due to the representativeness of the volunteer respondents, the non-specifity of what is being measured, and other concerns, the Mayo Clinic rankings are plausible and the results suggest the Mayo Clinic, like Google and Microsoft, required a similar number of years after introducing major organizational change before positive impact on Glassdoor rankings occurred.